arafato/azure-core-concepts-book/README.md

 Also there is a [free and commercial plugin](http://t4-editor.tangible-engineering.com/T4-Editor-Visual-T4-Editing.html) available for Visual Studio made by a German-based company [Tangible Engineering](http://www.tangible-engineering.com) that allows you to derive your ARM-Templates from a graphical model.

 ## Developer Tooling
+This section will discuss the different means to programmatically talk to Microsoft Azure, and the tooling that is provided by us and third party vendors.

+### Talking to Microsoft Azure
 Essentially, Microsoft Azure provides 4 different means to talk to the platform:
 - Azure Portal
 - Command Line Interface (CLI)